Wasserstein convergence rates of increasingly concentrating probability measures: Introduction

 We turn to the main results.
 In Theorem~\ref{Thm: Manifolds more general version} we prove that there exists a $K\in (0,\infty) $ such that

 where $W^p$ denotes the $p$-Wasserstein distance for $p\in\mathbb{N}$.
 The $p$-dependence of the right hand-side is undesirable.
-Under an additional technical condition that ensures convergence from below of a sequence of proxies to the limit $\mu$, we show in Theorem~\ref{Thm: Manifolds convergence from below} that there is a number $K\in (0,\infty)$ such that
+However, there is convincing numerical evidence, provided within the setting of Example~\ref{Ex: Slower convergence rate}, that indicates that a $p$ dependence can in general not be avoided under the assumptions of Theorem~\ref{Thm: Manifolds more general version}.
+Imposing an additional technical condition, that ensures convergence from below of a sequence of proxies to the limit $\mu$, we show in Theorem~\ref{Thm: Manifolds convergence from below} that there is a number $K\in (0,\infty)$ such that